 Types of Artificial Intelligence:

 - Computer Vision:- Computer vision is the field of computer science that focuses on replicating parts of the complexity of the human vision system and enabling computers to identify and process objects in images and videos in the same way that humans do.
-Until recently, computer vision only worked in limited capacity.
-Computer vision also plays an important role in augmented and mixed reality, the technology that enables computing devices such as smartphones, tablets and smart glasses to overlay and embed virtual objects on real world imagery.
-Using computer vision, AR gear detect objects in real world in order to determine the locations on a device’s display to place a virtual object.
+Until recently, computer vision only worked in a limited capacity.
+Computer vision also plays an important role in augmented and mixed reality, the technology that enables computing devices such as smartphones, tablets and smart glasses to overlay and embed virtual objects on real-world imagery.
+Using computer vision, AR gear detect objects in the real-world in order to determine the locations on a device’s display to place a virtual object.

 Big data deal with data sets that are too large or complex to be dealt with by traditional data-processing application software.
 Data is analyzed and information is extracted systematically.
 Big data can take AI to the next level, providing the latter with powerful tools to analyse large sums of data on the prescriptive and predictive sides of forecasting and analysis.